isomerpages/isomerpages-govtech/media/technews/_posts/2019-05-21-three-ways-singpass-mobile-app-makes-life-easier.md

 Google Play Store: [Download here](https://play.google.com/store/apps/details?id=sg.ndi.sp&hl=en-GB)

 *Having security concerns?
 Not to worry, SingPass Mobile has stringent security measures in place to detect and prevent unauthorised access of your personal data.
 For example, when the app identifies a potential security breach or the presence of malicious software on a mobile device, it will prompt the user to exit the app.*

+*SingPass Mobile is part of the Singapore Government’s National Digital Identity initiative, which aims to provide more convenience and security for citizens when transacting online.*